Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 > ## Comparing assemblies using MetaQUAST
-> Using the above image how has the iterative polishing from assembly>consensus>pilon improved the assembly?
+> Using the above image how has the iterative polishing from assembly > consensus > pilon improved the assembly?
 >> ## Answer
->>
+>> In the pilon assembly we have improved the assembly is some ways, but worsened the assembly in others.
+In the final assembly we have a more complete assembly (see genome fraction).
+We have also increased the total length of the assembly (see total aligned length and Statistics without reference section).
+The downside of increasing the length is that we may have introduced some missassemblies and duplicated bits of the assembly (see Misassemblies section).
 >>
 > {: .solution}
 {: .challenge}